gmauleon/alertmanager-zabbix-provisioner/README.md

 The provisioner will connect to your prometheus to get the current configured rules and will create a host/items/triggers accordingly
 Data for those items can then be sent via a webhook: https://github.com/gmauleon/alertmanager-zabbix-webhook

-The concept is to use annotations in prometheus rules, along with a provisionner configuration file to automatically create everything in Zabbix
+The concept is to use annotations in prometheus rules, along with a provisioner configuration file to automatically create everything in Zabbix

 ## Howto